 Nothing is more wonderfully rich than a chocolate truffle.
-This spring, Help your child make a batch of chocolate truffles shaped like eggs to share with family and friends.
-This version has minimal handling but your child will still get to practice cooking skills, measuring and stirring, as well as the small motor skills required to shape the chocolate eggs.
+This spring, help your child make a batch of chocolate truffles shaped like eggs to share with family and friends.
+This version has minimal handling but your child will still get to practice cooking skills, measuring and stirring, as well as the fine motor skills required to shape the chocolate eggs.

 What You Need: